grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### They drop to the bottom and try to hide along the continental shelf.)

-Percy watched the depth-under-keel dial closely for 15 minutes or so as three more pings washed through them.
-The depth of the water was a fairly consistent 50 meters, varying slightly towards the deeper direction in some places.
+Percy watched the depth-under-keel dial closely for fifteen minutes or so as three more pings washed through them.
+The depth of the water was a fairly consistent fifty meters, varying slightly towards the deeper direction in some places.
 The cargo ship maintained a straight course out from the channel, and the _Prospect_ held its spot under it.
 Moving into more open waters meant they were more exposed.
 Any moment now the commander of the _Grackle_ might figure out that the sonar shadow of the cargo ship above them was much too large.
 Percy needed to make a move.

 She climbed down to the navigation station.
-"Hemi, how good are our charts for this area?"
-She asked as she leaned over with the magnifying glass.
+"Hemi, how good are our charts for this area?" she asked as she leaned over with the magnifying glass.
 "Can we run close to the bottom without risking plowing into some uncharted feature?"

 Hemi and Cassandra looked over at her without removing their headsets.

 "The charts are good.
 We are also still on the continental shelf, there are not many features to begin with," said Hemi.

 Percy leaned over the chart.
 If it was accurate, then Hemi was right.
-It showed a flat unvarying plane, 50 to 60 meters deep, running out about 200 miles from the port of Stilt City.
-There were much bigger shelf areas in the world, but 200 miles was longer than most.
+It showed a flat unvarying plane, fifty to sixty meters deep, running out about two hundred miles from the port of Stilt City.
+There were much bigger shelf areas in the world, but two hundred miles was longer than most.

 "You are thinking we could hide from the pings if we are close enough to the bottom?"
 Hemi asked.

 Percy nodded.
 "Yeah.
-With all the fucking pinging they are going to find us under the cargo ship any second now.
+With all the fucking pinging, they are going to find us under the cargo ship any second now.
 Putting ourselves just off the bottom is the only other way I can think of that will let us hide from them."

 "I have heard that some of the sonar rigs Authorities are using now are good enough to pick out a boat on the bottom," said Hemi somewhat doubtfully.

 "Then let's assume their sonar is of fairly fuckin' average quality.
 After all, I'm pretty sure they lost us on the tablemount like that."

-"They may have also just assumed we sunk then."
+"They may have also just assumed we sunk back then."

 "Well, unless you have a better fuckin' idea..."